 The site was founded in 2011 simply as a place to document and share recipes and playlists with the friends and family that I was sharing meals with and also capture multi-cultural musings that sprung from the same.
 Since then, it has evolved into the platform that you see now, which is just as much a digital family heirloom for me, as it is a multi-sensory storybook + cookbook + soundtrack for you.

 This multi-sensory portrait format has also expanded into ticketed events in homes and venues.
-And even after the curtain drops, the fun continues because the event gets encapsulated here, through playlists, videos, recipes, etc..
+And even after the curtain drops, the fun continues, because the events get encapsulated here, through playlists, videos, recipes, etc..
 There are so many more draft portraits waiting in the wings, so be sure to check back for more, or get in touch to share your story.

 At the end of the day, this site simply offers a way of blending the radio DJ skills honed on my morning indie rock radio show on WZBC, with a channelling of my inner Julia Child to correctly document elusive family recipes with scientific exactitude, all while staying true to my “Julie the cruise director” nickname by continuing to host and connect friends and strangers around fun activities often outside of their norm.

-And yet, as this collection of portraits grows, I hope the pluralism suggested in double-plural Cultures Capsules name, also grows in our world.
+And yet, as this collection of portraits grows, I hope that the pluralism suggested in the double-plural Cultures Capsules name, continues to grow in our world.

 It is not our differences that divide us.
 It is our inability to recognize, accept, and celebrate those differences.-Audre Lorde

-No matter what we believe or what language we speak, we all speak flavor, rhythm and narrative, and those can be our connection points, allowing us to recognize and celebrate differences.
+No matter what we believe or what language we use to communicate, we all speak flavor, rhythm and narrative, and those can be our connection points, allowing us to recognize and celebrate differences.

 So grab a cozy spot on your couch, or prep your speakers, stove and spoons, and immerse yourself in stories, flavors, and rhythms from somewhere on the globe.

-For a decade I have avoided too much detail about myself because I didn’t want it to be about me.
+For a decade I have avoided including too much detail about myself here because I didn’t want it to be about me.
 It still isn’t, and yet I’m told that telling a bit more about me and my process helps provide context for the stories and the site overall.
+With that said…

 As a multidisciplinary artist, the portraits captured on this site represent my multimedia canvas, exercising my musical, literary, culinary and general artistic inclinations simultaneously, while also allowing me to showcase the stories of unique, multi-x people from all corners of the globe using the universal languages of flavors, rhythms, and narrative.